parvathys0311/Travel-Agency-Website/README.md

     - I changed it by using display: inline-block after some search in stack overflow

  - Encountered issues with maintaining footer at bottom
-   - Solved it by getting help from website -
+   - Solved it by getting help from freecodecamp website

 ### Atributes
 - Images from https://www.pexels.com/